jamesperrin/planet-of-the-universe/README.md

-# planet-of-the-universe
+# planets-of-the-universe
 A small website with details on many planets and up-to-date news.
+A Jekyll tutorial